shigeyukey/shige-addons-wiki/src/ankimote.md

 <!-- **[AnkiWeb Page](https://ankiweb.net/shared/info/🟢) | Code : `🟢`** -->

-This add-on is a customized version of the <a href="https://github.com/TheDabblingDuck/ankimote" target="_blank">"Ankimote"</a> add-on, which has not been updated in recent years.
-Originally created by <a href="https://github.com/TheDabblingDuck" target="_blank">TheDabblingDuck</a> and credit goes to them.
+This add-on is a customized version of the <a href="https://github.com/TheDabblingDuck/ankimote" target="_blank">"Ankimote"</a> add-on, originally created by <a href="https://github.com/TheDabblingDuck" target="_blank">TheDabblingDuck</a> and credit goes to them.
 This version fixed the bug in some devices not working, enhanced the user interface, added new options, etc.

 # Ankimote